-"Bullying" includes any written, verbal or pictorial expression, physical act or gesture, or a pattern thereof by a student that is intended to cause distress upon one or more students and is sufficiently severe that it has the effect of:

-- creating an intimidating, hostile, or significantly offensive environment for the learning or performance of school-sanctioned activities of any student; or - 2. unreasonably interfering with or disrupting the educational performance or participation in any other school-sanctioned activity of any student.
+- a.
+Is intentional, repeated or likely to be repeated, and marked by an imbalance of power, including physical, social, or socio-economic power; and - b.
+Is intended to coerce, intimidate, or cause any physical, mental, or emotional harm to any student: and - c.
+Is sufficiently severe that it has the effect of: - 1.
+Creating an intimidating, hostile, or significantly offensive environment for the learning or performance of school-sanctioned activities of any student; or - 2.
+Unreasonably interfering with or disrupting the educational performance or participation in any other school-sanctioned activity of any student.